PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Flavors of San Juan Tour

 Exploring Old San Juan is one of the "must do" things for any visitor to Puerto Rico.
-There are many ways to tour Old San Juan — a self-guided walking tour, riding a Segway, or even a horse & carriage ride.
-All of them are fun, but walking around on foot gives you the most flexibility.
+There are many ways to tour Old San Juan, but walking around on foot gives you the most flexibility.
 And all this exploring works up a real hunger and thirst.

-So, when we heard about the Flavors of San Juan Dinner Tour, which is a walking and food-tasting tour of Old San Juan, we knew that we would have to check it out.
+So, when we heard about the OLD SAN JUAN FOOD TOUR (from the GlobalFlavors, Flavors of San Juan people), which is a walking and food-tasting tour of Old San Juan, we knew that we would have to check it out.

 Ray and I have been to Old San Juan many times, and we have walked around and explored much of this town and its restaurants.
 We know we don’t know everything about the old city, but we have a pretty good knowledge of the area.
 We knew that a guided tour would be a good way to increase our knowledge.
 Besides, finding new places to eat and drink is always fun.